stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Mobile Applications #

-To develop mobile applications with JavaScript, use either the  [Ionic](https://ionicframework.com/) framework or [React Native](http://reactnative.com/).
+To develop mobile applications with JavaScript, use either [Ionic](https://ionicframework.com/) or [React Native](http://reactnative.com/).
+Ionic creates hybrid mobile apps that use HTML, CSS and JavaScript with the [Angular](https://angular.io/) framework and [Apache Cordova](https://cordova.apache.org/).
+React Native translates JavaScript into instructions to the native APIs of each mobile operating system.

+# Developing Command-line Tools #

+To create command-line tools with Node.js, use [Commander](https://github.com/tj/commander.js) or [the Open CLI Framework](https://oclif.io/).

 # Packaging Applications #